Are you a ponytail kinda gal? Looking to up your game a bit and try out a bubble ponytail? You’ve come to the right spot!

 I know, this kinda seems like a no brainer but it’s worth mentioning.
 If you start with tangled hair it’ll make the ponytail look funny and it make it so hard to work with.

 I love this detangle spray from Amazon!
 It’s meant for curly hair (which P doesn’t really have) but it works so well.
 Spray it on, brush it out and step 1 is done.

-2. Put the hair in a ponytail.
+2. Put it in a ponytail.

-3. Wrap hair tie
+3. Cover the elastic hair tie

 This part is totally optional!
 If you do it, simply take a small chunk of hair from underneath your ponytail.
 Wrap it around your hair tie until there is a small tail left underneath the ponytail.